EttusResearch/uhd/host/docs/transport.rst

 * **send_frame_size:** The size of a single send buffer in bytes
 * **num_send_frames:** The number of send buffers to allocate

-**Note:** num_recv_frames and num_send_frames will not have an effect as the asynchronous send implementation is currently unimplemented.
+**Note1:** num_recv_frames and num_send_frames do not affect performance.

+**Note2:** recv_frame_size and send_frame_size can be used to
+increase or decrease the maximum number of samples per packet.
+The frame sizes default to an MTU of 1472 bytes per IP/UDP packet, and may be increased if permitted by your network hardware.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Flow control parameters